What Scrum event can be removed?

 Kaushik: Per me, every event of Scrum has been defined for a particular purpose.
 And none of it is negotiable or replaceable.
 In interview questions, it's fine to stick to one's ground.
 By replacing a scrum ceremony/event, you are actually telling the interviewer that you are willing to compromise on the ethos and objectives of Scrum.
 And you are quite flexible...and for you, Scrum doesn't mean anything.

-I trust if we are true evangelist and scrum enthusiasts, our answers would be that none of the ceremonies or events can be removed - each one is for a definite purpose and is not redundant.
-A counter-question would be in waterfall method can the interviewer state which gates does he/she think can be replaced...
+I trust if we are true evangelists and scrum enthusiasts, our answers would be that none of the ceremonies or events can be removed - each one is for a definite purpose and is not redundant.
+A counter-question would be in the waterfall method can the interviewer state which gates he/she thinks can be replaced...
 I am sure he/she will get the message.

-Tell me that if all that matters is not to get picky about scrum practices, then why did we attend to Satisha's classroom training of 2 days?
+Tell me that if all that matters is not to get picky about scrum practices, then why did we attend Satisha's classroom training for 2 days?
 Just to get the certification for CSM CSPO, etc.?
 Just to show that we are certified - that's not the purpose, isn't it?

-Kaushik: Let's understand the Shu Ha Ri concept - this doesn't stop processes/ceremonies but enhances and makes it more creative and improvise.
+Kaushik: Let's understand the Shu Ha Ri concept - this doesn't stop processes/ceremonies but enhances and makes them more creative and improvises.
 Let me give just one example of a Daily Standup and how it can be used in the Shu Ha Ri framework.

 A co-located team has a daily standup that usually runs 35+ minutes, and they are convinced that they need to have standups less frequently so that team members can just "do their work."
 Here's how the Shu Ha Ri progression can help.

-Shu: The team would change their stand up to follow the 3 question rule, where each person provides updates only on what they did yesterday, what they plan to do today, and if there are any blocking issues.
-Once the team deliberately start following this practice and exhibit a level of proficiency, they are highly likely to have seen marked improvements in the duration of the standup as well as the quality of it.
+Shu: The team would change their stand-up to follow the 3 question rule, where each person provides updates only on what they did yesterday, what they plan to do today, and if there are any blocking issues.
+Once the team deliberately starts following this practice and exhibits a level of proficiency, they are highly likely to have seen marked improvements in the duration of the standup as well as its quality of it.